 Ka Iwi Coast Mauka Lands

-The Trust for Public Land is working with partners to protect the land from development and ensure that the area's natural beauty and cultural sites will be preserved for everyone to enjoy.
-The land will be protected with a conservation easement held by the city, and deed restrictions imposed by the state, while local nonprofit, Livable Hawai'i Kai Hui will own both properties, manage community access and stewardship, and provide educational programs to perpetuate cultural knowledge.
+The Trust for Public Land worked with partners to purchase the property and protect the land from development to ensure that the area’s natural beauty and cultural sites will be preserved for everyone to enjoy.
+In 2017, the land was protected by deed restrictions imposed by the State and a conservation easement monitored by the City and County of Honolulu and The Trust for Public Land.
+Local nonprofit, Livable Hawai‘i Kai Hui now owns the property, and will manage community access and stewardship, and provide educational programs to perpetuate cultural knowledge.